raspberrypilearning/non-player-characters/en/step_6.md

 --- task ---

-Use the 'Rect Transform' component in the Inspector window to anchor the text to the bottom left then change the Pos x and Pos y coordinates:
+Use the Rect Transform component in the Inspector window to anchor the text to the bottom left then change the Pos x and Pos y coordinates:

 ![The Rect Transform component with anchor to the bottom left selected and position x = 120, y = 50, and z = 0.](images/rect-trans-rat.png)